slatedocs/slate/source/index.html.md

 - MOBI: Asset issued by [Mobius network](https://mobius.network/)
 - EURT: Asset issued by [Tempo](http://tempo.eu.com/) a remittances company.
-- ETH: This asset represents Ether, you send real `ETH` to [http://papaya.io/](http://papaya.io/) and they credit you with `ETH` in your Stellar account.
+- ETH: This asset represents Ether, you send real `ETH` to [http://papaya.io/](http://papaya.io/) and they credit you with their `ETH` asset in your Stellar account.
 - USD: Asset representing `Dollars`, issued by [Stronghold](https://stronghold.co/).
 - native: Native asset of the network, it represents `Lumens`.

 Assets in Stellar are representet by a combination of `code` and `issuer`.
 It is possible then to find two assets with the code `USD` representing Dollars but one can be issued by Bank Of America and the other by Venmo.

-It's also possible to find multiple assets with the code `BTC`, where one can be backed by [http://papaya.io/](http://papaya.io/) and the other one from [StrongHold](https://stronghold.co/).
-It means that at some point the issuer (also known as anchor) received `BTC` in their Bitcoin wallets and then credited with their equivalent representation of Bitcoin.
+It is also possible to find multiple assets with the code `BTC`, where one can be backed by [http://papaya.io/](http://papaya.io/) and the other one from [StrongHold](https://stronghold.co/).
+It means that at some point the issuer (also known as anchor) received `BTC` in their Bitcoin wallets and then credited with their equivalent representation of Bitcoin your Stellar account.

 For this tutorial, I'll be creating a custom asset in the test network (testnet) representing Dollars and I'll build a way to credit and debit accounts as if we were depositing Dollars.

-You can learn more about assets visitng [https://www.stellar.org/developers/guides/concepts/assets.html](https://www.stellar.org/developers/guides/concepts/assets.html)
+You can learn more about assets in the SDF guides: [https://www.stellar.org/developers/guides/concepts/assets.html](https://www.stellar.org/developers/guides/concepts/assets.html)

 ## Anchor

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ## Multisignature